Antarctic fur seal

-The Antarctic fur seal (Arctocephalus gazella), is one of eight seals in the genus Arctocephalus, and one of nine fur seals in the subfamily Arctocephalinae.
-Despite what its name suggests, the Antarctic fur seal is mostly distributed in Subantarctic islands and its scientific name is thought to have come from the German vessel SMS Gazelle, which was the first to collect specimens of this species from Kerguelen Islands.
+The Antarctic fur seal (Arctocephalus gazella) is one of eight seals in the genus Arctocephalus, and one of nine fur seals in the subfamily Arctocephalinae.
+Despite what its name suggests, the Antarctic fur seal is mostly distributed in Subantarctic islands and its scientific name is thought to have come from the German vessel SMS Gazelle, which was the first to collect specimens of this species from the Kerguelen Islands.

 Taxonomy

 Antarctic fur seals are member of the genus Arctocephalus.
 Recently, a proposal was made to reassign this species to the resurrected genus Arctophoca.

 Antarctic fur seals may be confused with southern otariids that share their range, like Subantarctic (A. tropicalis), New Zealand (A. forsteri), and South American fur seals (A. australis), and the Juan Fernandez fur seal (A. phillippii), as well as the South American (Otaria flavescens) and New Zealand sea lions (Phocarctos hookeri).

 Genetic studies on population structure suggest that there are two genetically distinct regions: a western region including the islands of the Scotia Arc, Bouvet Island, and Marion Islands, and an eastern region, including Kerguelen and Macquarie Islands.
-Seals from Crozet Islands and Heard Island are mixtures from both regions.
+Seals from the Crozet Islands and Heard Island are mixtures from both regions.

 Description

 The fur seal is a midsized pinniped with a relatively long neck and pointed muzzle compared with others in the family.
 The nose does not extend much past the mouth, the external ears are long, prominent, and naked at the tip.
 Adults have very long vibrissae, particularly males, up to 35 to 50 cm.
-The fore flippers are about one-third, and hind flippers slightly more than one-fourth, of the total length.
+The fore flippers are about one-third, and hind flippers slightly more than one-fourth of the total length.

 Adult males are dark brown in colour.
 Females and juveniles tend to be paler, almost grey with lighter undersides.
 Colour patterns are highly variable, and scientists reported that some hybridization between Subantarctic and Antarctic fur seals has occurred.
 Pups are dark brown at birth, almost black in color.
 However, a very small number of partially leucistic Antarctic fur seals have been found.

 Males are substantially larger than females.
 Males grow up to 2 m (6.5 ft) long and with a mean weigh of 133 kg (293 lb).
 Females reach 1.4 m (4.6 ft) with a mean weight of 34 kg (74.9 lb).
 At birth, mean standard length is 67.4 cm (58–66) and mass is 5.9 kg (4.9–6.6) in males and 5.4 kg (4.8–5.9) in females.

 Antarctic fur seals live up to 20 years with a maximum observed for female of 24.